InstantComet/Mellanox_Temp_Monitor/README.md

 # Mellanox_Temp_Monitor
-A GUI tool for monitoring Mellanox NIC temperature
+A GUI tool for monitoring Mellanox NIC temperature in pure Powershell